gcarmix/HexWalk/README.md

 If you want to build from source just open hexedit.pro in QT Creator and build it.
 It is possible also to build from command line (linux_build.sh script provided).

-## Binwalk on Windows OS

-For Windows, Binwalk support is done using a python helper file that launches the commands and must be on the same path of hexwalk.exe.
-Binwalk is provided in the binwalk_windows folder and should not be installed manually, as it is called by the helper file.

 ## Acknowledgments

 Thanks to these projects: